KodlabPenn/kodlab_mjbots_sdk/README.md

 A simple example using the `MjbotsControlLoop` is provided in `examples/spint_joints_example.cpp`.
-The `MjbotsControlLoop` is optionally templated with an LCM log type, an LCM input type, and a `RobotInterface`-derived class.
+The `MjbotsControlLoop` is optionally templated with an LCM log type, an LCM input type, and a `RobotBase`-derived class.
 These are described below.

 ## Accessing robot state